Hardmath123/hardmath123.github.io/content/use-imperfect-tools.md

 drudgery.

 But I think all those things are secondary to actually having a working prototype.
-Yes, you're going to run into painful distribution issues--it's happened to me, and it was annoying enough to make me give up on the project.
+Yes, you're going to run into painful distribution issues---it's happened to me, and it was annoying enough to make me give up on the project.
 But the open-source world came to the rescue, and someone forked and continued it.
 What matters is that I put my idea into code and gave it to the world.

-So my promise to myself--as of publishing this post--is to spend less time debating tools and more time using them.
+So my promise to myself---as of publishing this post---is to spend less time debating tools and more time using them.
 This means forcing myself to consciously use imperfect tools, which might cause mild internal bleeding.
 Let's see how long I survive.